Common Purpose Study Abroad Programme helps QMU students study in India

 “The Common Purpose Programme aligned exceptionally well to my MPA course and has without doubt enhanced my student experience at QMU.
 I hope the opportunity will be afforded to other students in the future, and I also hope I can have the opportunity to participate again too!”

-For more information on the Common Purpose Study Abroad programme, visit: http://commonpurpose.org
+Find out more information about the Common Purpose Study Abroad programme.

 For media enquiries or to access one of our experts.Show Contacts